 The Warner Archive Collection Blu-ray of They Were Expendable looks as good as the excellent 35mm copies we saw back at UCLA.
-This movie has always looked fine, but the previous DVDs were unsteady in the first reel, perhaps because of film shrinkage.
+This movie has always been great on a screen, but previous DVDs were unsteady in the first reel, perhaps because of film shrinkage.
 The Blu-ray corrects the problem entirely.
 The B&W cinematography has some of the most stylized visuals in a war film.
 Emphasizing gloom and expressing the lack of security, many scenes are played in silhouette or with very low-key illumination, especially a pair of party scenes.
 Donna Reed appears to wear almost no makeup but only seems more naturally beautiful in the un-glamorous but ennobling lighting schemes.
 These the disc captures perfectly.

-Just as on the old MGM and Warners DVDs, the trailer is the only extra.
-We’re told that MGM shoved the film out the door because victory-happy moviegoers were sick of war movies and wanted to see bright musicals instead.
+Just as on the old MGM and Warners DVDs the trailer is the only extra.
+We’re told that MGM shoved the film out the door because victory-happy moviegoers were sick of war movies and wanted to see bright musicals.
 The trailer reflects the lack of enthusiasm — it’s basically two actor name runs and a few action shots.
 The feature has a choice of subtitles, in English, French and Spanish.

 Supplements: DTS-HD Master Audio

 Deaf and Hearing Impaired Friendly?
 YES; Subtitles: English, French, Spanish

 Text © Copyright 2016 Glenn Erickson